astrofrog/psrecord/README.md

 Usage
 =====

-To record the CPU and memory activity of a process to a file:
+To record the CPU and memory activity of an existing process to a file:

+    psrecord 1330 --log activity.txt

+where ``1330`` is an example of a process ID which you can find with ``ps`` or ``top``.
+You can also use ``psrecord`` to start up a process by specifying the command in quotes:

-    psrecord process_id --log activity.txt
+    psrecord "hyperion model.rtin model.rtout" --log activity.txt

-where ``process_id`` is a process ID such as ``1293`` or ``10022``.

 To make a plot of the activity:

-    psrecord process_id --plot plot.png
+    psrecord 1330 --plot plot.png

 You can combine these options to write the activity to a file and make a plot at the same time:

-    psrecord process_id --log activity.txt --plot plot.png
+    psrecord 1330 --log activity.txt --plot plot.png

 By default, the monitoring will continue until the process is stopped.
 You can also specify a maximum duration in seconds:

-    psrecord process_id --log activity.txt --duration 10
+    psrecord 1330 --log activity.txt --duration 10

 Finally, the process is polled as often as possible by default, but it is possible to set the time between samples in seconds:

-    psrecord process_id --log activity.txt --interval 2
+    psrecord 1330 --log activity.txt --interval 2

 Reporting issues
 ================